kulotsystems/pdplbn-nabua-voters-database-2022/ReadMe.md

 Description
 ---
-<p>A system for recording supporters of PDPLBN candidates in the municipality of Nabua, Camarines Sur.</p>
+<p>A system for recording supporters of PDPLBN candidates in the municipality of Nabua, Camarines Sur for 2022 presidential election.</p>

 Installation
 --